 ‘It’s powerful medicine to know there are great people out there in the world,’ says the actor

-Aid recipient: Amy Arpan is an actor and fight/circus choreographer who most recently appeared as Mme De Volange in Miners Alley Playhouse’s 2017 production of “Les Liaisons Dangereuses.”
+Aid recipient: Amy Arpan is an actor and circus choreographer who most recently appeared as Mrs. Soames in Miners Alley Playhouse’s March production of “Our Town.”
 She is also the owner and principal performer at Amy Arpan’s Illusions And Confusions.
-She is the sister of area actor, director and choreographer Piper Arpan,
+She is the sister of area actor, director and choreographer Piper Arpan.

-How you can help us help Amy more: If you would like to direct a specific donation to help give Amy more financial breathing room, simply mail checks in any amount made out to Denver Actors Fund (with Amy Arpan’s name written in the topic field), to P.O.
+How you can help us help Amy more: Amy and her husband still owe $5,000 from this unexpected emergency odyssey.
+If you would like to direct a specific donation to help give them more financial breathing room, simply mail checks in any amount made out to Denver Actors Fund (with Amy Arpan’s name written in the topic field), to P.O.
 Box 11182, Denver, CO 80212.
 Or use this donation link.
 If you use the online option, be sure to designate that your donation is a targeted donation for Amy Arpan.
 (She will receive 100 percent of your donation.)
 Otherwise, your donation will be applied to the replenishment of the Denver Actors Fund’s general fund.